• About

 • Walnuts: Look for chopped walnuts in the store.
 If you can only find whole or walnut halves, take the time to chop them up before adding them to the recipe.

-• Sweet Red Wine: Manischewitz wine is the classic sweet red wine for Passover, but if you need to stay away from wine you can absolutely substitute for grape juice (try the Kedem brand)
+• Sweet Red Wine: Manischewitz wine is the classic sweet red wine for Passover, but if you need to stay away from wine you can absolutely substitute for grape juice.

 • Cinnamon: Any ground cinnamon you like to use will work.